patrickbucher/daily-haskell/diary.md

+# Day 60 (Mo, 2025-10-06)

+No time for reading today, but I managed to finish the gameplay logic for _Spot_ in an acceptable manner.
+Now I can dominate the random player before I implement the Minimax algorithm for a stronger opponent.

 # Day 59 (Su, 2025-10-05)

 I worked through chapter 6 on modules, which taught me how to split up my source files into smaller parts, and how to use maps.
 I'd like to split up my _Revesi_ and _Spot_ code now.